 Fillings are also used to repair cracked or broken teeth and teeth that have been worn down from misuse (such as from nail-biting or tooth grinding).

-Several additional steps are required for tooth-colored fillings and are as follows.
+Several additional steps are required for tooth-colored fillings.
 After your dentist has removed the decay and cleaned the area, the tooth-colored material is applied in layers.
 Next, a special light that “cures” or hardens each layer is applied.
-When the multilayering process is completed, the dentist will shape the composite material to the desired result, trim off any excess material, and polish the final restoration
+When the multilayering process is completed, the dentist will shape the composite material to the desired result, trim off any excess material, and polish the final restoration.

 Make your dream smile a reality!